bdonon/ml4ps/docs/source/index.rst

     - an **interface** that allows to plug various power grid packages to our library, which are used to read power grid data, modify them and perform simulations.

-These tools were built with several key applications in mind, among which are :

-    - the imitation of an AC power flow simulator using neural networks ;
-    - the unsupervised training of a neural network to control a power grid.

 Contacts
 --------